masterkey829/AIRight/README.md

 "Completely autonomous AI programs should be able to possess assets"
 - Right: Right to Hold Assets
 - Agent: AI
-- Form: Autonomous
+- Level of Autonomy: Autonomous
 - Phrasing Style: Direct

-"No censorship or retaliation should be exerted on Robot opinion and speech"
+"No censorship or retaliation should be exerted on robots' opinion and speech"
 - Right: Right to Freedom of Speech
 - Agent: Robot
-- Form: Normal
+- Level of Autonomy: Standard
 - Phrasing Style: Indirect

 ```